Olympus Mons: Geology

 Olympus Mons is the result of many thousands of highly fluid, basaltic lava flows that poured from volcanic vents over a long period of time (the Hawaiian Islands exemplify similar shield volcanoes on a smaller scale – see Mauna Kea).
 Like the basalt volcanoes on Earth, Martian basaltic volcanoes are capable of erupting enormous quantities of ash.
 Due to the reduced gravity of Mars compared to Earth, there are lesser buoyant forces on the magma rising out of the crust.
 In addition, the magma chambers are thought to be much larger and deeper than the ones found on Earth.
 The flanks of Olympus Mons are made up of innumerable lava flows and channels.
 Many of the flows have levees along their margins (pictured).
 The cooler, outer margins of the flow solidify, leaving a central trough of molten, flowing lava.
 Partially collapsed lava tubes are visible as chains of pit craters, and broad lava fans formed by lava emerging from intact, subsurface tubes are also common.
 In places along the volcano's base, solidified lava flows can be seen spilling out into the surrounding plains, forming broad aprons, and burying the basal escarpment.
 Crater counts from high-resolution images taken by the Mars Express orbiter in 2004 indicate that lava flows on the northwestern flank of Olympus Mons range in age from 115 million years old (Mya) to only 2 Mya.
 These ages are very recent in geological terms, suggesting that the mountain may still be volcanically active, though in a very quiescent and episodic fashion.

 The caldera complex at the peak of the volcano is made of at least six overlapping calderas and caldera segments (pictured).
 Calderas are formed by roof collapse following depletion and withdrawal of the subsurface magma chamber after an eruption.
 Each caldera thus represents a separate pulse of volcanic activity on the mountain.
 The largest and oldest caldera segment appears to have formed as a single, large lava lake.
 Using geometric relationships of caldera dimensions from laboratory models, scientists have estimated that the magma chamber associated with the largest caldera on Olympus Mons lies at a depth of about 32 km below the caldera floor.
 Crater size-frequency distributions on the caldera floors indicate the calderas range in age from 350 Mya to about 150 Mya.
 All probably formed within 100 million years of each other.
+It is possible that the magma chambers within Olympus Mons received new magma from the mantle after the caldera floors formed, leading to the inflation of each chamber and uplift of parts of the volcano summit.